How to Keep Your Remote Employees Highly Productive

-Keeping tabs on your remote employees isn’t as easy as it would be in the office.
+Keeping tabs on your remote employees isn't as easy as in the office.

-Even if most employees are motivated and doing their best, sometimes they end up not spending their time on the most important activities or even approaching tasks using inherently inefficient processes.
+Even if most employees are motivated and doing their best, they sometimes end up not spending their time on the most important activities or approaching tasks using inherently inefficient processes.

 Because of that, employee tracking software can be incredibly useful in ensuring that your remote workers remain productive and engaged during work hours.

-You can pinpoint specific parts of their work approach that could become more efficient and help them avoid bottlenecks that could be hurting productivity.
+You can pinpoint specific parts of their work approach that could become more efficient and help them avoid bottlenecks hurting productivity.

 Utilise Virtual Meetings